 In all these cases, overtime is clearly a reflection of poor leadership.
 When it becomes a structural problem, it can breed employee resentment, distrust and ultimately disengagement – harming your company’s productivity in spite of the extra working hours put in.

 But these pros and cons are not always this clear-cut.
 Short-term benefits can often usher in deeper long-term issues.
 While someone who is available to work extra time can benefit, someone with more personal commitments can find the practice unfair.
-And to truly label overtime as “beneficial”, there are a few terms it needs to satisfy openly.
+And to truly label overtime as “beneficial”, there are a few terms it needs to satisfy openly first.

-While some companies have clear policies on payment (e.g. time and a half or double time), others aren’t quite so clear… or quite so generous.
+While some companies have clear policies on payment (e.g. "time and a half" or "double time"), others aren’t quite so clear… or quite so generous.
 Certain companies offer “payment in kind” – like paying for dinner while you work late, which hardly counts as payment.
 Worse still, others offer nothing at all.
 This is one of the biggest signs of a toxic working culture – one where employees are seen as limitless resources, instead of people.

 Other companies allow you to counterbalance overtime by leaving early later in the week, or put the time worked towards extra vacation days.
-These perks can add to the sense of autonomy, of being able to shape your working schedule the ways you want… but the problem is that there’s a lack of consistency; employees remain uncertain over what’s required, how often they can work overtime into their schedule, or when they can actually take time in lieu.
+These perks can add to the sense of autonomy, of being able to shape your working schedule the ways you want, but the problem is that there’s a lack of consistency; employees remain uncertain over what’s required, how often they can work overtime into their schedule, or when they can actually take time in lieu.